PSD2

 SIGNATURE_MISSING 401 Application layer eIDAS Signature for TPP authentication is mandated by the ASPSP but is missing.

 FORMAT_ERROR 400 Format of certain request fields are not matching the XS2A requirements.
-An explicit path to the corresponding field might be added in the return message.
-This applies to headers and body entries.
-It also applies in cases where entries are referring to erroneous or non-existing data instances, e.g. a malformed IBAN.
+Applies to headers and body entries, including references to erroneous or non-existing data instances (e.g. a malformed IBAN).

 PARAMETER_NOT_CONSISTENT 400 Parameters submitted by TPP are not consistent.
-This applies only for query parameters.
+Applies only for query parameters.

 PARAMETER_NOT_SUPPORTED 400 The parameter is not supported by the API provider.
-This code should only be used for parameters that are described as “optional if supported by API provider.”
+Only for parameters described as “optional if supported by API provider.”

-PSU_CREDENTIALS_INVALID 401 The PSU-ID cannot be matched by the addressed ASPSP or is blocked, or a password response OTP was not correct.
-Additional information might be added.
+PSU_CREDENTIALS_INVALID 401 The PSU-ID cannot be matched by the addressed ASPSP or is blocked, or a password/OTP was not correct.

-SERVICE_INVALID 400 (if payload) or 405 (if HTTP method) The addressed service is not valid for the addressed resources or the submitted data.
+SERVICE_INVALID 400 / 405 The addressed service is not valid for the addressed resources or submitted data.

 CORPORATE_ID_INVALID 401 The PSU-Corporate-ID cannot be matched by the addressed ASPSP.

-CONSENT_UNKNOWN 403 (if path) or 400 (if payload) The Consent-ID cannot be matched by the ASPSP relative to the TPP.
+CONSENT_UNKNOWN 403 / 400 The Consent-ID cannot be matched by the ASPSP relative to the TPP.

 CONSENT_INVALID 401 The consent was created by this TPP, but is not valid for the addressed service/resource.